OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/qa/fama_raw.md

 ---
 title: fama_raw
-description: The doc page provides details on the fama_raw function for getting Fama French data to calculate risk.
+description: "The doc page provides details on the fama_raw function for getting Fama" French data to calculate risk.
 It explains its usage in the OpenBB finance's quantitative analysis and factors model.
 keywords: